 Can we use Instagram as a way to market our studios?
 Absolutely!
 My mindset, however, is less on “outward” marketing and more “inward” marketing.
 That is, developing a community within your studio which then seems to radiate outward on its own.

 P.S.
-Just a tip that in order to actually allow outward marketing to also occur, don’t keep your Instagram account private – be sure it’s a public account.
-You still want to the public to see all the wonderful things you do in your studio!
+Just a tip that in order to actually allow outward marketing to also occur, don’t keep your Instagram account private.
+That is, when you create an account, don’t set it up so people have to “request” to follow you.
+Let it be a public account anyone can follow.
+You want the public to see all the wonderful things you do in your studio!